🚀 RAG Pilot - A RAG Pipeline Tuning Tool

 🧩 What’s Nodes and Modules

 RAG Pilot represents each stage of the RAG pipeline as a node, such as node_parser, indexer, retriever, etc. Each node can have different modules that define its type and configuration.
-The nodes and modules are specified in a YAML file, allowing users to switch between different implementations easily.
+The nodes and modules are specified in a YAML file, allowing user to switch between different implementations easily.

 Here is an example of nodes and modules for EdgeCraftRAG.